-- 1. Copy the XPS project directory of the previous lab and rename the copy to "lab4" if you have not done so already.
+- Copy the XPS project directory of the previous lab and rename the copy to "lab4".
 This will be the working project directory for this lab.
-You may need to delete the implementation directory of the previous module to free up disk space.
+You may need to delete the implementation directory of the previous lab to free up disk space.
 Use "clean" under the Tools menu. - 2.
 Open the "lab4" project using XPS. - 3.
 From the Project menu, select the Add/Edit Cores... (dialog) submenu item.
 Add the opb_ethernet peripheral to the system.
 Define the base address of the device to be a 16K aligned address following the address of the previous peripheral in the list.
 Attach the EMAC as a slave to the OPB bus.
 Note that two devices appear.
-Configure only the sopb (slave) version. - When would you attach the EMAC as a master to the OPB bus? - The minimum address range of the OPB EMAC core is 16K (0x4000).
-The tools require that the base address begin at a 16K aligned address. - 4.
-In the Add/Edit Cores... dialog box (Ports tab), add the PHY ports (except PHY_rx_en and PHY_rst_n) and the IP2INTC interrupt output port of the EMAC to the design so that they can be connected to other signals or pins of the FPGA.
+Configure only the sopb (slave) version.

+When would you attach the EMAC as a master to the OPB bus?

+The minimum address range of the OPB EMAC core is 16K (0x4000).
+The tools require that the base address begin at a 16K aligned address.

+4. In the Add/Edit Cores... (ports tab) dialog box, add the PHY ports (except PHY_rx_en and PHY_rst_n) and the interrupt output port of the EMAC to the design so that they can be connected to other signals or pins of the FPGA.
 Make sure all PHY ports are external such that they are connected to their corresponding FPGA pins.
 Later, you will use the board user's guide or schematic for information on pin assignments for each signal.

-Note that when labeling buses as external ports, the polarity is reversed.
-If the polarity is [3:0] in the Internal Ports Connection list, it must be reversed to [0:3] in the External Ports Connection list.
-This is yet another peculiarity of working with new tools. - Note that the net names chosen for each port will need to match the net names in the system UCF file.
+Note that the net names chosen for each port will need to match the net names in the system UCF file.
 The default net names will suffice for the PHY connections.
 You'll change the interrupt name later.